-The F12 debug menu (Timeseries Display)
+The F12 menu (Timeseries Display)

-In the FEWS Explorer and the TimeSeries Display, a number of debug options are available under the <F12>.
-Although useful for debugging and testing, support is not provided for these features.
-Currently, these are the options available in 2015.02.
+In the FEWS Explorer and the TimeSeries Display, a number of options are available under the <F12>.
+They are meant to be used during debugging or testing and useful functionality might end up in the GUI in a later version.
+Currently, these are the options available in 2007/01 (NFFS 7.3).
+They options fro the timeseries display are listed below: